BYLAWS OF THE METABOLOMICS SOCIETY, INC.

 4.6 Presence through Communications Equipment.
 Unless otherwise prohibited by law, Members may participate in any meeting of the Members by means of the Internet, a conference telephone, video or other communications equipment by means of which all persons participating in the meeting can communicate with each other at the same time or, to accommodate international calls involving various time zones, over the same pre-determined time period.
-Participation by such means shall constitute presence in person at the meeting.
+Participation by any such means (referred to hereafter as “Presence” or “Present” as the syntax may require) shall constitute presence in person at the meeting.

 5.2 Election of the Board of Directors.

 5.3 Nomination Process.
 The process for nominating Directors, the form of ballots to be used, the mechanism for resolution of tie votes, and all other procedural issues relating to nomination shall be decided by the Board and may be changed from time to time, as deemed necessary, upon written notice to the Members.
 Only Directors and Members in good standing may nominate individuals to serve as Directors, and each nomination must be seconded by two other Directors or Members.
-All nominees are deemed eligible for election unless the Board decrees ineligibility due to any breach of these Bylaws, or a specific stated reason that the Board considers would render the nominee unsuitable for service.
+All nominees must be up-to-date on payment of their Society membership dues in order to run for election and deemed eligible for election.
+An individual may be deemed ineligible for nomination and/or election if the Nominations/Elections Committee or the Board determines, with a specific stated reason, that the individual is unsuitable for service due to breach of these Bylaws or an action or inaction contrary to the interests of the Society.
 Directors standing for reelection for a second consecutive 2-year term shall submit to the Nominations/Elections Committee, for purposes of distribution to the Members, a written summary of (a) their personal monthly Board meeting attendance records, and (b) their activities related to required committee or task group service.

 5.4 Immediate Past Officers.
-The immediate past President, immediate past Secretary and immediate past Treasurer of the Board may each, at her or his option, serve as a non-voting Director for a period of two (2) years following the end of her or his term as an Officer, but he/she shall be able to participate fully in Board discussions and recommendations.
-These non-voting Directors shall not be counted when calculating the permissible maximum or minimum numbers of Directors under Article 5.2.1.
+The immediate past President, immediate past Secretary and immediate past Treasurer of the Board may each, at her or his option, serve as a non-voting Director for a period of two (2) years following the end of her or his term as an Officer.
+They shall be able to participate fully in Board discussions and recommendations, they shall not be counted for purposes of a quorum or when calculating the permissible maximum or minimum numbers of Directors under Article 5.2.1.

 5.5 Resignations.
 Any Director may resign by giving written notice to the President or the Secretary or the Society at its principal office.
 Such resignation shall be effective upon receipt unless specified to be effective at some other time.